REQUIREMENTS FOR GERMAN STUDIES MINOR:

-A minimum of 6 units in German including the elementary year.
+The German Studies minor focuses on the study of language, literature, history, culture, and cinema.
+A minimum of 6 units in German is required, and this can include elementary classes.
 One elective course may be taken in English.
-All courses taught in the language fulfill the International Perspectives requirement (I).
-Students may complete their German minor abroad by taking approved elective classes in Germany or Austria.
+All courses taught in the language fulfill the International Perspectives requirement.
+Students may complete their German minor abroad by taking approved elective classes in Germany, Austria, or Switzerland.

 ELECTIVES IN ENGLISH: